… and what does it have to do with strategy?

 Recently, Brown and Martin revisited their notions in an article in Harvard Business Review (September 2015). – The focus now is on: implementation; on how to get relevant stakeholders (internal and external) to engage with, and adopt, innovative new ideas.
 In my view this is not so different from a participative approach to strategy making – but – there are far more elements in design thinking which brings life to any strategy development and implementation process.
 Try it.

 On a final note it is interesting to consider the origins of design thinking versus that of strategy.
-Whereas the former is based on a human centred needs and design of physical products, the latter emanates from theories on war and how to win battles.
+Whereas the former is based on a human-centred needs appraoch and design of physical products, the latter emanates from theories on war and how to win battles.